SMON181/Galaxy-Cluster/README.md

 # Galaxy-Cluster
-A website about me - my major accomplishments and what I do
+My website about the orion nebula